Lesson 1 of 13 · ⏱ 45 min · ✓ Free

 cd ../.. # go up two levels at once

-cd /home/shajedur/projects # absolute path — works from anywhere
+cd /home/shajedur/projects # absolute path — always works regardless of where you are

 cd - # jump back to the previous directory